Stella-Liyu-Zhang/vanilla-CRUD-local-storage-2/README.md

     let id = Math.floor(Math.random() * 100);
 ```
     - Make incrementing numbers
-8) Make a "template" tag in html whenever we want to embed some into the
+8) Make a "template" tag in html whenever we want to embed some into the JS

 ## Some JS Notes: